jiangshen001/Seisflows_SRVM/README.md

 When seisflows_3D runs on supercomputer, the faults usually occur in the adjoint modelings in which massive I/Os are greatly needed.
 The forward modeling parts are basically safe throughout the inversion.

-also, adjoint modeling is twice expensive as that of forward modeling, so we specify adaptive wall-time for them to make them more competitive in queuing on HPCs.
+also, adjoint modeling is twice expensive as that of forward modeling, so we specify adaptive wall-times to make them more competitive in queuing on HPCs.

 suggest using I/O optimisation softwares when run it on HPCs